 At a glance

-Cross-channel alert for spend on Microsoft Shopping ads that point at SKUs your commerce store reports as out of stock.
+Cross-platform alert for spend on Microsoft Shopping ads that point at SKUs your commerce store reports as out of stock.
 This is pure leakage: you are paying for clicks to product pages that cannot be bought, so the click converts at near zero and the shopper leaves frustrated.
 The fix is simple and immediate, pause the product group and hold the budget for SKUs that can actually sell.
 This card only exists because Vortex IQ joins your Microsoft Shopping feed against live commerce inventory, something neither system can see on its own.

 Calculation